mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Manually from the 'Table Constraints' settings

 #### Steps
-- The user wants to set up a foreign key constraint to single or multiple columns to a currently active table.
+- A user wants to set up a foreign key constraint to single or multiple columns to a currently active table.
 - The user opens the table options by clicking on the table name label in the toolbar area.
 From the menu, the user selects the option 'Table Constraints'
 - The user sees a layout with two panels.
 On one side, all the existing constraints are listed.
 On the other side, a form with the constraints configuration is displayed.
 The form corresponds to the currently active list item.
 - The list panel contains actions at the bottom of the panel.
 From there, the user can choose to add or delete an item from the list.
 The user clicks on 'Add' to create a new constraint.